-When shipping your work, be sure to complete an online Gallery Exhibitor Shipping Form (to access the form, you will have to be logged in), which is essential for telling us how to label your work in the gallery, and what to do with your work after the exhibition.
+Before shipping your work, be sure to complete an online Gallery Exhibitor Shipping Form (to access the form, you will have to be logged in), which is essential for telling us how to label your work in the gallery, and what to do with your work after the exhibition.

 If your work does not sell and you’d like it returned, you must include a prepaid return label when you ship it to us.
 It’s easiest for both of us if you use a FedEx or UPS account (it’s free to open, and you pay with a credit card) which you can use for both outgoing and return shipping.
-The return label will not be charged to you until the return package is in the hands of the shipping agent, so if your work sells the label will cost nothing.
-We cannot hold on to work after an exhibit closes, waiting for shipping labels to arrive - return shipping labels must be included with the incoming shipment.
+The return shipping will not be charged to you until the return package is in the hands of the shipping agent, so if your work sells the label will cost nothing.
+We cannot hold on to work after an exhibit closes waiting for shipping labels to arrive - return shipping labels must be included with the incoming shipment.

 We will return your work in the same packaging in which you shipped it.
-Please make sure the packaging is sturdy enough for a round trip.
-And bear in mind that excessive tape makes it nearly impossible to re-use your packing materials.
+Please make sure the packaging is sturdy enough for a potential round trip.
+Bear in mind that excessive tape makes it nearly impossible to re-use your packing materials.
 Please tape lightly.

 If neither FedEx nor UPS is practical for you, you may also include funds for U.S. Postal Service return shipping in a clearly labeled envelope, easy for us to find.
 You may include correct cash or a check, but exact postage is recommended.

 If you do not want the work returned, just check the appropriate box on the Gallery Exhibitor’s Shipping Form.
-You may choose to either have us destroy it or donate it to an organization that will hang it in a hospital room or cancer treatment center.
+You may choose to have us destroy it or donate it to a non-profit.
 This service is performed by a few good people who are not organized as a non-profit, so your donation is not tax-deductible.